 Sometimes, stereotypes can be justified.
 Before you start to get outraged, listen to how it works.
 If a child is constantly told they are dumb, they will believe it and, as a result, will actually perform worse in school than their classmates.
 This works with different groups as well.
 While there are frequent and extremely nice exceptions, oppressed groups often tend to perform worse.
 After all, nothing else is expected of them!

 Breaking this wheel is easier than it seems: start expecting more.
 For example, parliaments in many countries have passed a law that there should be fifty percent women in government.
-In addition, there are many public and private courses aimed at improving skills or gaining a new profession for people from oppressed groups.
+In addition, there are many public and private courses aimed at improving skills or helping people from oppressed groups gain new professions.
 This approach gives oppressed groups a chance to prove themselves, and in turn gives companies and governments access to diverse human resources.

 An important point in diversity management is the leader's willingness to empathize.
 Different cultures produce different personalities.
 Although it may sound stereotypical (oh no, do not think we've become what we've been fighting against), for example, Italians tend to be slower when doing their job, while the Japanese are obsessed with the cult of productivity.
 Consequently, this can be a barrier to understanding.

 As the leader of a multinational team, you need to turn on your empathy to the maximum level.
-You can't take sides when it comes to cultural diversity at work because one way or another you have to understand everyone.
+You can't take sides when it comes to cultural diversity at work because one way or another, you have to understand everyone.
 Encourage dialogue among your colleagues and try to optimize your work processes so that these specificities don't get in your way.
+Check out our summary of We Can't Talk about That at Work! to get more advice on inclusivity for leaders.

 5. Increase your diversity

 You can't beat stereotypes overnight, and you will most likely face this problem at work one way or another.
 However, there are different degrees of ignorance.
-Consequently, when you are trying to fill your team with as many diverse people as possible, it won't be good if some subordinate of yours named Mike starts spouting sexist or homophobic slurs.
+Consequently, when you are trying to fill your team with as many diverse people as possible, it won't be good if one of your subordinates named Mike starts spouting sexist or homophobic slurs.

 Combating this is easy: check out who you're hiring.
 When interviewing for a job, be sure to ask questions about their willingness to work in a broadly diverse team.
-In fact, many people who are prone to discrimination may start to mumble, and you will immediately recognize them as a person who is not a good fit for your team.
+In fact, many people prone to discrimination may start to mumble, and you will immediately recognize them as not a good fit for your team.
+To get more insights on this topic, read our summary of How to Be an Antiracist.

 7. Familiarize yourself with the characteristics of the groups you work with

 There is nothing worse than an arrogant leader.
-In trying to achieve the best possible inclusion culture, due to your ignorance, you may overdo it.
+In trying to achieve the best possible inclusion culture, you may overdo it due to your ignorance.
 Therefore, for example, you should not offer your Muslim colleague a drink during Ramadan because it can be awkward and even offensive.
-On the other hand, familiarizing yourself with the specifics can elevate you as a leader in the eyes of your coworkers.
-For instance, you may allow women in your company to work from home on the first day of their menstruation for their comfort.
+On the other hand, familiarizing yourself with the specifics can elevate you in your coworkers' eyes as a leader.
+For instance, you may allow women in your company to work from home on the first day of their menstruation.

-Progress is unstoppable, which means that even if you are not attracted to the benefits of diversity at work, you will have to hire a woman sooner or later.
-Many people will have to change their approach to life as a result of this, but it is definitely a positive change.
+Progress is unstoppable, which means many people will have to change their approach to life as a result, but it is definitely a positive change.
 We are all equal before the law.
 However, many ignorant bosses may pay people less because of their gender, color, or nationality, for example.
 This strategy won't get you anywhere good because restricted groups will not strive to work more efficiently.
-So, work to achieve the best workplace culture where everyone feels included and needed.
+So, work to foster the best workplace culture, where everyone feels included and valued.

 Credentials: